debolk/blip/README.md

     composer install

 to install all dependencies.
+Copy .htaccess.sample to .htaccess and adapt as needed.
 Point an apache virtual host to the root directory (containing .htaccess and dispatch.php).
-If needed, adapt the settings in LDAP.php to connect to the correct LDAP-instance.

 ## Testing
 Blip is tested using PHPUnit.
 Testcases are stored in ./test.
 Execute